mroonga/mroonga/doc/source/tutorial/storage.rst

    -- +----+------------------------+
    -- 3 rows in set (0.01 sec)

-See `Groonga's document <http://groonga.org/docs/reference/token_filters.html>`_ document about Groonga's token filter.
+See `Groonga's documentation about token filter documentation <http://groonga.org/docs/reference/token_filters.html>`_ for more details.

 Here is an example that uses ``TokenFilterStopWord`` token filter: